elysium1499/DataVisualizationProject2025/src/3flight-delays.md

 </div>

 <div>
-This chart is a map of the United States showing average flight delays at different airports.
-Each circle on the map represents an airport.
+This U.S. map displays average flight delays at various airports, with each circle representing a specific airport.
+The visualization uses color and size to convey information:
-The color of the circle indicates the average delay status: <br>
+  - Red: Indicates airports where flights tend to be delayed.
-- Red suggests that flights at this airport tend to be delayed. <br>
+  - Yellow/Orange: Suggests generally on-time performance.
-- Yellow/orange suggests that flights are generally on time. <br>
+  - Green: Denotes airports where flights often arrive early.

-- Green suggests that flights tend to be early. <br>
+The circle size reflects the volume of flights at that airport, with larger circles representing higher traffic.
-The size of the circle likely represents the volume of flights at that particular airport; larger circles would indicate a greater number of flights.
+By hovering over a circle, users can access detailed statistics about that airport's average delay and flight volume.
-Hovering over or selecting an airport would provide more specific details about its average delay and number of flights.
+This geographic visualization allows users to identify regional patterns in flight delays, highlighting airports that may require operational improvements or those that excel in maintaining schedules.

 </div>